swisscatplus/lab_doc.github.io/index.md

 ---

 This is the Swiss CAT+ laboratory documentation.

-You will find here anything you need to start your job here !
+You will find here anything you need to start your adventure here !

-You can already have a brief overview of the lab by looking at this website : [Swiss CAT+ website](https://www.epfl.ch/research/facilities/swisscat/){: .btn .btn-blue }
+You can already have a brief overview of the lab by looking at this website : <span class="fs-2">[Swiss CAT+ website](https://www.epfl.ch/research/facilities/swisscat/){: .btn .btn-purple }</span>

 You can find these different sections :